Giritharram/EmailHeader-Analyzer-CLI-Python/README.md

 ## How To Run

-Place Your 'TXT' or 'EML' file inside current directory.
+Place Your 'TXT' or 'EML' file inside the current directory.
 Then create a folder named 'Input' and place a dummy file named 'sample.txt'

+Create a VirusTotal account and use your own API key, you can do it [here](https://www.virustotal.com/gui/home/search)

 Place your Virustotal API key inside the OSINT_Functions.py file [Assign it to vt_access_token variable]
 ```
 python3 main.py 'file' 'argument'
 ```